 Once at the end of the road visitors will find themselves at the pier which is in constant by cruise boats heading off to sail around Loch Lomond as well as a long golden beach that curves its way north.

 The opposite direction, meanwhile, leads to the parish church which was built in 1875 but is believed to sit on top of a much earlier church that’s well over 1,500 years old.

-This church is dedicated to Saint Kessog, an Irish missionary who settled on one of the nearby islands in Loch Lomond and was subsequently buried there.
+This church is dedicated to Saint Kessog, an Irish missionary who settled on one of the islands near the shores of Loch Lomond and was subsequently buried there.

 After Kessog was made a saint, Luss became an important site of pilgrimage for Christians and the church became the final destination of their journey.

-It’s certainly worth visiting the church today as the interior has an elaborate ceiling made from Scots Pine and the graveyard has one of the most unusual gravestones in Scotland, known as the Hogback Grave which is actually Viking in origin.
+It’s certainly worth visiting Luss parish church today as the interior has an elaborate ceiling made from Scots Pine and the graveyard has one of the most unusual gravestones in Scotland, known as the Hogback Grave which is actually Viking in origin.

-Other attractions in Luss include a fairy trail that takes children on an adventure through a mystical woodland, a number of walks along riverside paths and into the surrounding Luss Hills, and a heritage centre dedicated to Clan Colquhoun who ruled the lands around Loch Lomond from the 15th to 18th centuries.
+Other attractions include a fairy trail that takes children on an adventure through a mystical woodland, the Luss village lochside path, and a heritage centre dedicated to Clan Colquhoun who ruled the lands around Loch Lomond from the 15th to 18th centuries.

 From the A82, visitors enter the village on a B road that immediately passes the first and largest car park.
 This car park has lots of facilities including public toilets, a visitor centre, a self-service petrol station, a shop, and a cafe.

 An alternative car park is located 1/3 mile further down the road which also has public toilets and temporary snacks vans and is positioned next door to the Loch Lomond Arms Hotel.